Sitee

 Sitee is a 1993 Maldivian drama film written and directed by Ahmed Nimal.
 Produced by Aslam Rasheed under Slam Studio in association with Kid Productions, the film stars Nimal and Fathimath Rameeza in pivotal roles.

 The film is based on true incidents that occurred to a friend of Ahmed Nimal.
 Filming was completed in one month while shooting for the songs was extended for another month.
 The song "Mulhi Jaan Hithaa" is shot in five different islands from five atolls.

-Premise
+Plot

-Hameed (Ahmed Nimal), a fisherman, relocates to Male' hunting for jobs when his poor mother, Naseema (Arifa Ibrahim) dies.
+Hameed (Ahmed Nimal), a fisherman, relocates to Malé hunting for jobs when his poor mother, Naseema (Arifa Ibrahim), dies.
 He is taken in as a servant by a reputed family where he starts an affair with their only child, Shadhiya (Fathimath Rameeza).
 When their affair is exposed to her father, he expels Hameed from their house where he is then accompanied by Chilhiya Moosa Manik, witnessing his honesty in a prior meeting and treats Hameed as his own child.